kamyashethia/ScalaForThePotterhead/ForComprehension.md

 } yield wand
 ```

-Let's take a look at the result!
+This looks good, let's take a look at the result:

 ```sh
 scala> wandsLongerThan7InchesWithMagicalCreatureHair
 res1: List[wand] = List(hazel wand of length 9 inches with veela hair, Cypress wand of length 9 inches with kelpie hair)
 ```

-We've learnt about For comprehensions in Scala.
-Here are some cool links:
+Nice!
+The wizard only has to 'swish and flick' two wands, and wait for one of them to pick him!

+We've learnt about For comprehensions!
+You can find links below to learn about for loops or for comprehensions.
+Happy learning!

+___

 1. All the example code on [github](https://github.com/kamyashethia/ScalaForThePotterhead/blob/yield-keyword/ForComprehension.scala)
 2. [This](https://www.pottermore.com/features/the-great-wand-o-graphic) neat wand-o-graphic from pottermore
 3. Official documentation about [for comprehensions](https://docs.scala-lang.org/tour/for-comprehensions.html)